Answers to your Questions & Helpful Checklists

 Research is underway to determine how easily transmitted COVID-19 is from humans to cats, and to determine how common it is for infected cats to experience COVID-19 symptoms.
-Based on the current information we have, we are cautiously optimistic after nearly a year since the pandemic began in the U.S. that the risks COVID-19 presents to cats are fairly limited.
+Based on the current information we have, we are cautiously optimistic that the risks COVID-19 presents to cats are limited.

 We think the most reasonable approach is a calm, ongoing assessment of the situation coupled with common sense advice to avoid interaction with your pets if you have or suspect you have COVID-19.

 If I get sick, can I keep caring for my pet cat?